imrelaur/power-enum/README.md

 #### Example: Using in a Filament form as a select field options

-You can use the `options` method to get options for select field, and optionally you can filter them using `only` or `except` properties.
+You can use the `options` method to get options for the select field.
+Optionally you can filter them using `only` or `except` parameters.

 ```php
 class PostResource extends Resource